brewersey/brewersey.github.io/_posts/2014-3-3-Hello-World.md

 title: My First Blog Post!
 ---

 Hello.
 A little bit about me....
-I've been a reaserch scientist for many years getting my start in high school as a summer intern at NASA AMES Research Center in Mountain View, CA.  Since then I've worked at many of Silicon Valley's leading research institutues.
+I've been a reaserch scientist for many years getting my start in high school as a summer intern at NASA AMES Research Center in Mountain View, CA.  Since then I've worked at many of Silicon Valley's leading research institutues and am currently a resarch affiliate at Lawrence Berkeley Lab.
 Now I'm studing data science.

 Why?
 Because I find it interesting and the subject matter appeals to my problem solving instincts.
 After some gently probbling from friends, I started my foray into data science ~2 years ago at Coursera.
 Since then I got the data science bug.
 Now I'm at Metis honing my data science skills.